 - provide screening for dyslexia and make referrals to educational psychologists for full diagnostic assessments if you think you may have specific learning difficulties and would like help with this.

-- can help provide assistive technology support and advice through the Assistive Technology Officer.
+- can help provide assistive technology support and advice through our colleagues in the IT department (ISA)

 Aston University undertakes to promote equality and diversity within the University Community in all aspects of its work.
 It aims to ensure through its admissions policies for students and its recruitment and selection processes for staff that it encourages applications from all groups represented in the wider community at a local, national and international level.
 The University will endeavour not to discriminate unfairly or illegally, directly or indirectly, against students or potential students, staff or potential staff.
 This commitment applies to all functions of the University and to any stage of an individual’s career at Aston.

-The Equality and Diversity Policy Statement, and a number of other policies relevant to equalities can be found on the Equality and Diversity website.
+The Equality and Diversity Policy Statement, and a number of other policies relevant to equalities can be found on the Equality and Diversity website at: